cu-telecom/cutel-docs/docs/services/bbss.md

 # BBSs

-You can access several Bulletin Boards from the CuTEL Network
+You can access several Bulletin Boards from the CuTEL Network.

+If you intend to host your own BBS on a CuTEL line, please see the technical page for [modems](../technical/modems.md)

 ## CuTEL BBS